Project activities focus on the development of two types of organic fertilisers

 Granular organic fertilisers help expand and provide choice alternatives for farmers, improving plant nutrition and yields.
 In addition, they offer greater flexibility in terms of transport, spreading and application.
 All this reduces risk of soil trampling, nutrient loss and leaching problems.
 Granular fertilisers have a long-term effect, which makes it possible to save time and lessen workload, e.g. rounds of fertilisation in crop rotation, and also reduce trampling the soil.

-- Prototypes of fertilizers are subjected to laboratory analyses, incubation and plant tests in controlled environment and in greenhouse in order to assess their effectiveness and impact on the environment.
+- Prototypes of fertilizers were subjected to laboratory analyses, incubation and pot tests in controlled environment and in greenhouses in order to assess their effectiveness and impact on plant growth, health and yield.

-- The effect of prototype fertilisers are evaluated in field and production trials.
+- Production tests and field demos were carried out with the most promising fertiliser recipes.
+The effect of prototype fertilisers was evaluated in production trials.

-- Agrotechnical experiments, as well as the cost-efficiency analysis is carried out to find the most economically viable solution for the farmer.
+- Agrotechnical experiments, as well as the cost-efficiency analysis was part of the study as it’s important to offer the farmer the most economically viable solution.

 - Appropriate ratios of feedstock materials and parameters of the granulation process were developed at NICPB.
-To optimize the production process, drying speed, strength, durability of the granules were determined and the water solubility tests of the pellets were performed (photo shown on the right).
+To optimise the production process, drying speed, strength, durability of the granules were determined and the water solubility tests of the pellets were performed.

 - In order to guarantee the development of a lime-based fertiliser suitable for organic farming, alternative materials in addition to oil-shale ash have also been included in the research.

-- For fertilisers inoculated with mycorrhizal fungi, isolates were obtained from the University of Tartu and their partners.
+- For fertilisers inoculated with mycorrhizal fungi, isolates were obtained from the University of Tartu and other partners.
 24 species and 35 isolates were pooled for the selection process.

 - After cultivation of corn under sterile conditions, root colonization with micro-fungi was determined.
 In addition, fungal spores were counted from the soil.
-As a result of the experiment, potential isolates have been selected to be tested within the product development process.
+As a result of the experiment, isolated with higher potential were selected to be tested within the product development process.

-- In wet granulation, fungal mixtures can be added during the process, but it must be taken into account that fungi are very temperature sensitive.
+- In wet granulation process, fungal mixtures can be added during the process, but we learned that these fungi are very temperature sensitive.
 Longer drying times reduce productivity and require the use of a larger dryer under production conditions.
+Other option is to inoculate the pellets after granulation.

-- The test results show that oil shale ash-based fertilisers have a positive effect on especially acidic soils, increasing biomass yield of grasses and soil nutrient content.
+- Despite regulatory restrains for usage in organic farming, test results showed oil shale ash-based fertilisers have a positive effect on especially acidic soils.
+We observed an increase in biomass yield of grasses, and enhancement in valuable soil nutrients.

 Estonian University of Life Sciences– Henn Raave, Merike Kissa, Sandra Pärnpuu, Alar Astover, Tõnu Tõnutare